 |Dutch elm disease||Leaves on one or more branches wilt, yellow, and fall prematurely.
 Progressively more branches exhibit symptoms.
 Outer layers of sapwood of affected branches have brown streaks.||Ophiostoma ulmi||See details below.
 Grow resistant cultivars.|

 Management of Dutch elm disease: Remove severely infected trees promptly.
 Peel the bark off the stump to below the soil line.
-Promptly burn or bury all wood greater than
+Promptly burn or bury all wood greater than 1/2" in diameter or larger because bark beetle larvae can live there.

 If less than 5 percent of the crown of a tree exhibits symptoms, find the lowest point of vascular streaking and prune the branch at least 12 feet below that point.
 Inject a fungicide.
 Maintain good elm bark beetle control.